 Each agreement has general/standard grant conditions that cannot be changed.
 Sample grant agreements are available on GrantConnect as part of the grant documentation.
-A Schedule will outline the specific grant requirements.
+We will use a schedule to outline the specific grant requirements.

 The department must execute a grant agreement with you before we can make any payments.
+Execute means both you and the Commonwealth have entered into the grant agreement.
 The department is not responsible for any of your expenditure until a grant agreement is executed.
 You must not spend your grant until the Activity Start Date (the date the grant agreement is executed).
+You must not spend any grant funds beyond the Activity End Date (the date the grant agreement ends) unless you have sought and received approval for an extension to the grant activity period.

 The Commonwealth may recover grant funds if there is a breach of the grant agreement.